tri-cods/html-css/sections/public.md

 ## Web hosting

 You also need a server to transfer your files to, where they can be stored and shared on the Internet.
 This is what we call **web hosting** and there are multiple options here as well.
-The GCDI website contains a list of [low-cost cloud hosting services for students](https://gcdi.commons.gc.cuny.edu/digital-resource-guide/#cloud).
+The GCDI (CUNY Graduate Center Digital Initiatives) website contains a list of [low-cost cloud hosting services for students](https://gcdi.commons.gc.cuny.edu/digital-resource-guide/#cloud).
 As long as your site is just plain HTML and CSS, it's also possible to host your website for free on services such as [GitHub Pages](https://pages.github.com/).

 ## Web hosting services